How to Read a Book With Your Child

 It’s important that THEY learn skills to decode words instead of just memorizing them, so please resist the urge to tell them the word right away.

 • Ask Questions: Engage students in discussions by asking questions about the characters and content in the text.
-Look at the pictures and text features like charts, diagrams, etc. Make your questions real and try to ask questions that can’t be answered in one word.
+Make your questions real and try to ask questions that can’t be answered in one word.

-• Make Connections & Predictions: Tell the student what the text reminds you of, such as a trip or movie you saw.
-Don’t talk too much though - their attention span is short.
-You’re only talking to show them how to make connections for themselves.
+• Make Connections & Predictions: Tell the student what the text reminds you of, and ask them to do the same.
 Listen to their connections.
 Make guesses about what will happen next in the story, based on the picture clues and text that you’ve read.

 • Clarify Vocabulary Words: Give kid-friendly definitions for any words that you think may be unfamiliar.
 Act things out, use sound effects, and draw pictures.
 Don’t use big words!